Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### Your company has a project in Azure DevOps for a new web application.
-The company uses Service Now for change management.
-You need to ensure that a change request is processed before any components can be deployed to the production environment.
-What are two ways to integrate into the Azure DevOps release pipeline?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

-- [x] Define a deployment control that invokes the Service Now SOAP AP.
-- [ ] Define a post deployment gate after the deployment to the QA stage.
-- [ ] Define a deployment control that invokes the ServiceNow REST AP.
-- [ ] Define a pre deployment gate before the deployment to the Prod stage.

 ### You are designing the development process for your company.
 You need to recommend a solution for continuous inspection of the company's code base to locate common code patterns that are known to be problematic.
 What should you include in the recommendation?